HarkjinDev/Security/CTA/readme.md

 # CTA

-This repo is CTAs walkthrough
+This repo has CTAs walkthrough